-The Cahn-Hilliard equations describe phase separation, such as the separation of an oil/water mixture into oil and water, as shown in the figures.
-Navier-Stokes equations describe the motion of viscous fluids.
-Coupling these models gives the opportunity to describe the dynamics of mixtures, especially the coalescence or breakup of fluid elements.
-This Navier-Stokes-Cahn-Hilliard (NSCH) model is implemented numerically and used to simulate for example breakup of a fluid filament.
+The Cahn-Hilliard equations describe phase separation, such as water-air systems.
+The Navier-Stokes equations describe the motion of viscous fluids.
+Coupling these models gives the opportunity to describe the dynamics of multiphase flow.
+This Navier-Stokes-Cahn-Hilliard (NSCH) model is implemented numerically and used to simulate the fluid maze.
+See the figures down below or this video for a typical result.